Aqasch/Aqasch.github.io/docs/posts/15-01-2022-brief-about.md

 <p>
 Just the moment before I am about to give in,<br>
 I saw a way to interact with you, that is an empty brick plane,<br>
-Not sure of the fact that how old it could be,<br>
+not sure of the fact that how old it could be,<br>
 I rest my back on you,<br>
 the dungeon like door in front is the only view,
 </p>